NeCTAR-RC/nectarcloud-tier0doco/README.md

 You can rename an article by changing the filename, but do still leave the --DOCID alone.

-If you need to resubmit an article after a gerritt reset, remove the DOCID from the article title, the article will need to be submitted as a new article after a reset.
+If you need to resubmit an article after a gerrit reset, remove the DOCID from the article title, the article will need to be submitted as a new article after a reset.

 Approvers: Never merge a new article that has a DOCID already in the title (it makes docobot have a tantrum).